very-amused/my_timers/README.md

 Events are composed of a *name*, an *interval*, and a *body*:
 ```
-# A comment
+# Comments can be placed above events or in the event bodies.
+# Comments above intervals are the recommended placement due to clarity.
 name:
 interval
-  some sql statement; # Comments can be placed in the event body, but this is not recommended
+  some sql statement;
   another sql statement;

-# Same-line intervals are permitted but not recommended, as they hurt clarity
+# Same-line interval definitions are permitted but not recommended due to clarity.
 name: interval
   statement;
 ```